 Instructions:

-Put flour and salt in a mixing bowl.
-Add the chilled and chopped butter and marguerine.
-Use a fork to mix and mash them with the flour until the dough resembles coarse crumbs.
-Carefully add water so that the crumbs slightly clump together.
-Gently mold the dough into a ball and divide it into 2 pieces, one for the base and one for the cover.
-For the real pumpkin pie, you don’t need a cover so maybe just use 3/5 of the ingredients and just make one flat disk carefully pressed with your hands.
-Wrap it up in plastic and let it chill in the fridge for minimum 2 hours.
+Mix flour and salt.
+Add butter and marguerine in chopped pieces.
+Use a fork to mix and mash it all into a coarselz crumblz dough.
+Carefully add water so that the crumbs clump together slightly.
+Gently form a ball and divide it into 2 pieces, one for the base and, if baking any other than pumpkin pie, one for the cover.
+Real pumpkin pie does not have a cover!!
+That being said, 3/4 of the ingredients should suffice.
+Make a flat disk and wrap it up in plastic.
+Chill in the fridge for at least 2 hours.

-Take a big baking board and place a large parchment paper sheet on it.
-Lightly flour both pie dough disc sides and set in on the paper.
-Take a rolling pin and carefully press the disk into a larger circle a little bigger than the pie pan (so that you can still cover the rim) and appr.
-1 cm thick.
-Carefully take the parchment paper and put the dough upside down into the pie pan and remove the pater.
+Place some parchment paper on a baking mat.
+Take the dough and sprinkle some flour on both sides.
+Carefully roll and press the dough with a rolling pin into a circle a little larger than the pie form’s diameter so you have enough dough overlapping for the side crust.
+The base should be about 1 cm in thickness.
+Take the parchment paper, put the dough upside down into the pie pan and remove the pater.
 Smooth out the edges and make it all look nice, neat and tidy.
 Trim the overlapping bits and pieces.
-And there you go!
-That’s it!!
+Look up some pie crust folding origami if you’re feeling fancy.

-Now for the rest of the recipe, just follow the instructions on you pumpkin puree tin.
-We had Wegman’s which gives you the following (summarized) directions:
+Now for the rest of the recipe, just follow the instructions on your pumpkin puree tin.
+We had Wegman’s which gives you the following directions, slightly rephrased and adjusted by me:

 Preheat the oven to 350 degrees = 176° Celsius.

-Combine 1 cup of milk, 1 pumpkin puree can and 2 large eggs in a bowl.
-Combine 3/4 cup of granulated sugar, 2 Tablespoons of corn starch, a bit of salt, 2 teaspoons of cinnamon and 1 teaspoon of nutmeg in a separate bowl and only then add it to the other bowl.
-Stir well and pour into the previously prepared super flaky pie crust.
+Mix 1 cup of milk, 1 pumpkin puree can and 2 large eggs.
+In a second bowl, mix 3/4 cup of granulated sugar, 2 tbsp of corn starch, a pinch of salt, 2 tsp of cinnamon and 1 tsp of nutmeg.
+Afterwards, stir into the pumpkin mixture and then pour it onto the pie base.

 ❤❤❤❤❤❤